ChrstphrHll/npc_gen/students/Jaris Amlaruil.md

 ---
 ### Description
 - 7th year Triton Fighter in Jettenia
-- wavy pink hair that's done up in a top knot, Violet Red eyes, and Aqua skin
+- long straight black hair that's put up, Violet Red eyes, and Aqua skin
 - Is Resourceful and Bland, and has Wealth as their ideal

 ### Organizations